tcheronneau/tas-redis/README.md

 To run the container :
 `docker run -p 6379:6379 redis`

-There could be another solution that would be to simply archive this folder and copy it to the remote server and run the above command the same way.
+There could be another solution that would be to simply archive this folder, copy it to the remote server and run the above command the same way.
 ```
 tar -czvf ../tas-redis.tgz ../tas-redis
 scp ../tas-redis.tgz user@remote:/opt/